persona-ai-inc/PersonaIsaacLab/note/env_setup.md

 you can drag usd file to it, also you can open the gui with a usd file arg:
 `./scripts/usdview_gui.sh <path_to_file.usd>`

+## Valkyrie robot description
+We need the urdf file of the Valkyrie robot.
+That exists in a separete repo with all the mesh files.
+Download [valkyrie repo](https://github.com/ihmcrobotics/valkyrie.git).
+Then, look for `val_description` package in that repo.

+In my local system, the urdf exists in:
+`/home/oheidari/java-repos/ihmc-software/repository-group/valkyrie/bin/main/models/val_description/urdf/valkyrie_sim.urdf`